rlucatoor/masked-transformer/README.md

     <img src='./figures/masked_optimus.png' width='700'>
 </p>

 This is a Pytorch implementation of a Masked-Attention-only, Encoder-Decoder Transformer.
-While capable of performing any task that a regular transformer can perform (most of which, however, typically require the masking to be dropped, [see below](#unmasking-the-transformer)), the Transformer defined in this code is specifically designed for <b>text-generation</b>, and particularly <b>sequence completion</b>, tasks (hence the masking).
+While capable of performing any task that a regular transformer can perform (most of which, however, typically require the masking to be dropped from two of the three attention blocks, [as explained here](#unmasking-the-transformer)), the Transformer defined in this code is specifically designed for <b>text generation</b>, and particularly <b>sequence completion</b>, tasks (hence the masking).

 ## Model Overview